Fire damage restoration costs vary widely based on the extent of the damage. Learn how to assess your home and estimate your total after a fire.

 Firmly press the product into every nook and cranny.
 After letting it harden, smooth out the surface with your orbital sander.
 Follow up by hand-sanding with a fine 220-grit sandpaper, making sure you move in the direction of the wood grain.
 Vacuum or use a tack cloth to remove any remaining dust or debris.

 You’re done fixing your water-damaged kitchen cabinets.
 That said, your job isn’t done.
-Leaving your cabinets bare won’t be visually pleasing and leaving them unprotected makes them susceptible to future water damage.
+Leaving your cabinets bare won’t be visually pleasing, and leaving them unprotected makes them susceptible to future water damage.
 You need to walk through the final steps to refinish your kitchen cabinets by staining or painting your cabinets before adding a protective seal.

 Fixing water damage on your kitchen cabinets is a long, gradual project, especially when you account for all the drying time.
-Fortunately, with patience, you can get the job done yourself with your budget going towards the cost of materials.
+Fortunately, with patience, you can get the job done yourself with your budget going toward the cost of materials.
 If your kitchen cabinets have extensive damage that requires more experience and TLC, the job may be better suited for a water damage restoration professional.
 Beyond working on your cabinets, they can tackle larger and more time-consuming projects, like fixing water-damaged wood floors.
 The cost to repair water damage depends on the extent of the damage, but you can expect your water damage repair costs to be between $3.75 and $7 per square foot.